Minamata disease: 1908–1955

 In 1908, the Chisso Corporation first opened a chemical factory in Minamata, Kumamoto Prefecture, located on the west coast of the southern island of Kyūshū.
 Initially producing fertilisers, the factory followed the nationwide expansion of Japan's chemical industry, branching out into production of acetylene, acetaldehyde, acetic acid, vinyl chloride, and octanol, among others.
 The Minamata factory became the most advanced in all of Japan, both before and after World War II.
 The waste products resulting from the manufacture of these chemicals were released into Minamata Bay through the factory wastewater.
-These pollutants had an environmental impact.
-Fisheries were damaged in terms of reduced catches, and in response Chisso reached two separate compensation agreements with the fishery cooperative in 1926 and 1943.
+These pollutants had a deleterious environmental impact.
+Fisheries were damaged in terms of reduced catches; in response, Chisso reached two separate compensation agreements with the fishery cooperative in 1926 and 1943.

 The rapid expansion of the Chisso factory spurred on the local economy, and as the company prospered so did Minamata.
 This fact, combined with the lack of other industry, meant that Chisso had great influence in the city.
 At one point, over half of the tax revenue of Minamata City authority came from Chisso and its employees, and the company and its subsidiaries were responsible for creating a quarter of all jobs in Minamata.
 The city was even dubbed Chisso's "castle town," in reference to the capital cities of feudal lords who ruled Japan during the Edo period.

 The Chisso factory first started acetaldehyde production in 1932, with 210 tons that year.
 In 1951, production had jumped to 6,000 tons and eventually peaked at 45,245 tons in 1960.
 The factory's output historically amounted to between a quarter and a third of Japan's total acetaldehyde production.
 The chemical reaction used to produce the acetaldehyde employed mercury sulfate as a catalyst.
 Starting in August 1951, the co-catalyst was changed from manganese dioxide to ferric sulfide.
-A side reaction of this catalytic cycle led to the production of a small amount (about 5% of the outflow) of the organic mercury compound methylmercury.
+A side reaction of this catalytic cycle led to the production of a significant amount (about 5% of the outflow) of the organic mercury compound methylmercury.
 As a result of the catalyst change, this highly toxic compound was released into Minamata Bay regularly between 1951 and 1968, when this production method was finally discontinued.